ciskiko/threadComm/README.md

 python comunication thread

+##Requisites
 You need PyQt

 https://www.riverbankcomputing.com/software/pyqt/download

-instance of the queue class
+###instance of the queue class

-max_data: Number in maximum bytes per transfer

-max_buffer: Number in maximum bytes that can contain the buffer, If it exceeds the maximum of bytes in the buffer were removed the data to be at the maximum specified bytes.

-Methods of instance threadcomm
 ---
+* params instance
+ *`max_data`(int )Number in maximum bytes per transfer
+ * `max_buffer`: Number in maximum bytes that can contain the buffer, If it exceeds the maximum of bytes in the buffer were removed the data to be at the maximum specified bytes.

 * `set_data`(anyone data):Sets data
   * `data` establish data buffer